calendar42/Calendar42-documentation/rest-api/oAuth-authorization.md

 We allow apps to manage user data using an email as initial starting point without user interaction by adding the email_address as a parameter in the first oAuth call.

 It means that the user doesn't need to accept the service and the app can't use the information of the user but all data created by the service where the app belongs to.
+Also the app can't perform any sharing related actions, so all data of that user will be contained in the Sandbox and cannot be shared with other users.

-For security reasons the email shouldn't belong to a user that has an active service subscription to the service.
+For security reasons the email shouldn't belong to a user that is already subscribed to the service.

 What is happening in the background is that we are creating a 'sandbox user' for that service with a restricted access to information created in that sandbox.